angeline-infosec/SOC-Analyst-Lab-Portfolio/EDR-Investigation-Labs/TryHackMe-Introduction-to-EDR/README.md

 # Introduction to EDR – SOC Investigation Lab

-## Objective
+## Lab Overview

-The objective of this lab was to understand the fundamentals of Endpoint Detection and Response (EDR) and how SOC analysts utilize endpoint telemetry during investigations.
+This lab focused on understanding the fundamentals of Endpoint Detection and Response (EDR), including telemetry collection, behavioral detections, attack chain visibility, and incident response capabilities.

+The investigation simulated realistic SOC analyst workflows using an EDR dashboard to triage alerts, analyze process trees, investigate endpoint telemetry, and validate suspicious activity.

 ---